TomPace101/nanopore_diffusion/new_notes.md

 For example, compare floats to a limited precision, or other form of tolerance.

-_TODO_ in writefield_outputfiles, detect MPI and list pvtu files
+_TODO_ in writefield_outputfiles, detect MPI and list pvtu files There are also vtu files generated that don't match the current naming expectation in this case.
+The workaround is to not write out pvd files in MPI.

 _ISSUE_ we really should combine the 2D and 3D homogenization files once we get them working, to reduce duplicated code The PeriodicBoundary classes will have to stay separate.